sjentsch/lsjDocs/Ch17/Ch17_Epilogue_3.rst

    some not-so-fancy, that you can use to get around it.
 The simplest of these is bootstrapping, and in it is simplest form it is incredibly simple.
-What you do is simulate the results of your experiment lots and lots of times, under the twin assumptions that (a) the null hypothesit is true and (b) the unknown population distribution actually looks pretty similar to your raw data.
+What you do is simulate the results of your experiment lots and lots of times, under the twin assumptions that (a) the null hypothesis is true and (b) the unknown population distribution actually looks pretty similar to your raw data.
 In other words, instead of assuming that the data are (for instance) normally distributed, just assume that the population looks the